 Default Rancher Generated Self-Signed Certificate Users Only: If you elect to use the Rancher default self-signed TLS certificates, you must add the

 rancher-images.txtas well.
-You may skip to B. Publish Images if you are using you using your own certificates.
+You may skip this step if you are using you using your own certificates.

 Fetch the latest

 cert-managerHelm chart and parse the template for image details.